-- At the end of this lesson you should be able to: - recognize when two function definitions differ only in what functions are called at particular places in the definition - apply the generalization technique from Lesson 5.1 to such situations. - use the new strategy, called Use HOF - use lambda to define functions that don't need a name. - read and write contracts for functions that take other functions as arguments.
+- You should now be able to: - recognize when two function definitions differ only in what functions are called at particular places in the definition - apply the generalization technique from Lesson 5.1 to such situations. - use a new strategy called higher-order function composition - read contracts for functions that take other functions as arguments.